AgnePaulauskaite/web-visual-testing-spike-WebdriverIO4/README.md

  `npx run test`

- To undestand the screenshot feature and follow further instructions read `WDIO v4/README.md`
+ To undestand the screenshot feature and follow further instructions go to `WDIO v4/README.md`